 Monday, Tuesday, Wednesday, Thursday, Friday by appointment

-IBASHO is a young gallery and art dealership in Antwerp that specialises in Japanese and International Fine Art Photography, and that has opened in March 2015.
+IBASHO is a gallery and art dealership in Antwerp that specialises in Japanese and International Fine Art Photography, and that has opened in March 2015.
 On the ground floor of a nineteenth century townhouse you can feel at ease while looking at works from well-known Japanese photographers, from younger contemporary Japanese artists and from Western photographers who were inspired by Japan.
+Since photo books are important within Japanese photography, IBASHO also has an extensive book department containing contemporary and antiquarian Japanese photo books.

 Open Wednesday-Saturday from 1-5pm.